 has been reconstructed in reinforced concrete with coral stone facing the roof of the

-church, already damaged by a storm in 1984 and subsequently repaired, was already in a
+church, already damaged by a storm in 1984 and subsequently repaired, was already in adilapidated condition in 2000.
+The church retains much of its original floor terra

 cottatiles, white marbles and black slate as accents and floor the sanctuary.
 The church has